The King of Fighters XI: Development and release

+Stages like Esaka were designed to be faithful to real word especially since that is the location where SNK's developers worked.

 The game's Japanese port for the PlayStation 2 was released on June 22, 2006.
 Multiple changes were made for the port to make the controls more responsive, based on feedback from the arcade.
 On September 8, 2006, Ignition Entertainment announced they had licensed The King of Fighters XI for a European release.
 SNK Playmore USA announced the game on November 13, 2007.
 With respect to the progressive scan, SNK explained that the North American version of the game was based on the PAL region.
 As a result, the American and PAL versions do not support progressive scan, but the Japanese version does.
 The port was mostly done by Ignition and then reused in other regions, although SNK remained silent about this.
 Similar to previous entries, the port offers a rearranged version of the audio.
 SNK Playmore re-released the game in Japan on June 28, 2007, under the label of "SNK Best Collection".
 The company once again released the game for the PlayStation Network on December 17, 2014, in Japan.
 In 2020, a homebrew conversion was released for the Dreamcast.

-On March 24, 2006, Scitron and SNK released The King of Fighters XI Sound Collection (ザ・キング・オブ・ファイターズXI サウンドコレクション), a soundtrack from the game.
-It consists of two CDs, each containing different versions of the same 37 tracks.
-While some tracks are identical to the ones from the game, others have been rearranged.
-Disc one has the tracks from the arcade version, while disc two has the tracks from the PS2 version.
-The music was composed by SHA-V and arranged by Koji Takata, Masuo Okumura and Masanori Kuki.